travis-ci/docs-travis-ci-com/user/deployment/rubygems.md

 Builds triggered from Pull Requests will never trigger a release.

-### Releasing build artifacts
+### Release build artifacts

-After your tests ran and before the release, Travis CI will clean up any additional files and changes you made.
+After your tests run and before the release, Travis CI will clean up any additional files and changes you made.

 Maybe that is not what you want, as you might generate some artifacts that are supposed to be released, too.
 There is now an option to skip the clean up: